 Nic is developing to direct MELIQUE MEET DORNO by writer Evan Richards, a penetratingly humorous look into teen sex, double standards, rumors, relationships, self acceptance and that eternal question: where's the guy who wants a BJ and to be my BF?

-Nic also provides one-on-one supportive services to individuals with developmental and intellectual disabilities living independently in the community.
+Nic presently works for Diverse Journeys providing one-on-one creative supportive services to individuals with developmental and intellectual disabilities living independently in the community.